Q&A: DIET, ARTHRITIS, & AUTOIMMUNE DISEASES

-After following this regimen for five to fourteen days, many, if not most, people will find their joints much improved or completely free of pain and stiffness, perhaps for the first time in years.
+After following this regimen, many, if not most, people will find their joints much improved or completely free of pain and stiffness, perhaps for the first time in years.

 GUT LINING REPAIR

-Assuming a favorable joint response to the above, “new” foods (really, the foods previously eaten) can be added back into the diet as desired, in a controlled manner:
+Assuming a favorable joint response to the above diet and supplement program, “new” test foods (really, the foods previously eaten) can be added back into the diet as desired, in a controlled manner:

 (a) one food at a time,

-(b) every 48 hours (to allow sufficient time for any possible reaction),
+(b) every 48 (preferably 72) hours (to allow sufficient time for any possible reaction),

 (c) while keeping a careful food diary.